Tap the text to show or hide reading controls.

 It amounts to clearing a 3rd-Rank gate.

-For two days they’d circled the area around the colony, thinning out the Orcs’ numbers, and by applying Flesh Control and Bone Armor he’d crafted the Armored Zombie, an undead not recorded in the Library of Knowledge.
+For two days they’d circled the colony, thinning the Orcs’ numbers, and by applying Flesh Control and Bone Armor he’d crafted the Armored Zombie, an undead not recorded in the Library of Knowledge.
+Raising his level by three more along the way was a bonus.

 The one pity was that absorbing the Orcs’ life force no longer raised his stats.